-6.9 Practice Overview MCLEsLearning the Ropes.
+6.9 Practice Overview MCLEs.
 The Committee concluded that Provisional Licensees would benefit from MCLE programs providing "an overview of doctrinal principles commonly encountered in entry-level law practice."
 The Learning the Ropes program offered by the Oregon State Bar Professional Liability Fund often provides that content to new lawyers.
 Recognizing that the content of the PLF's program might change over time, however, the Committee did not specify the Learning the Ropes program (as the PLP rules do).
 Instead, the Committee drafted a rule that requires the Board to designate 15 hours of MCLE programming that offer the type of overview contemplated by the rule.
-All Provisional Licensees must attend or watch that programming and document their compliance with certificates of completionthis program, required of all newly licensed lawyers, would provide an essential foundation for Provisional Licensees.
+All Provisional Licensees must attend or watch that programming and document their compliance with certificates of completion.